cxw620/rust-polyglot/src/cargo.md

-The `crates.io` package repository contains tarballs, and there is no mechanical linkage or machine-readable traceability of those crate tarballs back to the git repositories they were hopefully orignally created from.
+The `crates.io` package repository contains tarballs, and there is no mechanical linkage or machine-readable traceability of those crate tarballs back to the git repositories they were hopefully originally created from.
 (The `crates.io` index is maintained in git but cargo does not look at the git history of the index